rust-lang/packed_simd/readme.md

 We welcome all people who want to contribute.
 Please see the [contributing instructions] for more information.

+Contributions in any form (issues, pull requests, etc.) to this project must adhere to Rust's [Code of Conduct].

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `packed_simd` by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.